INTERSECT-training/packaging/_episodes/03-other-files.md

 exercises: 0
 questions:
 - "What other files are important parts of your software package?"
-- "What software license should you use for your project?"
 objectives:
 - "Create a README for a software package"
-- "Choose a software license for a software package"
+- "Add a software license to a software package"
 - "Create a changelog for a package"
 keypoints:
 - "In addition to the source code and project specification, packages should include a README, LICENSE, and changelog."